ElCapChaser/ironhack-flashCard/README.md

 ### Comment

-POST - /comment/create - Create comment - Add comment to database
+POST - /flashcard/:id/comment - Create comment - Add comment to database

+### Comment response model

+POST Comment is saved with flashcard ID
+When dispalying a single flashcard we should display the relevant comments